Don’t confuse the pitch team with your account management team.

-Most companies consist of several departments, such as sales, marketing, customer service and human resources.
-Each department – or team – includes team members who each play a specific role within the company.
+Most companies consist of several departments including sales, marketing, customer service, and human resources.
+Every department (or team) includes team members who each play a specific role within the company.
 When partnering with a public relations firm, many executives confuse the pitch team with the account management team and expect that their initial contacts will continue to be their contacts throughout the partnership.
-This is mistake No. 8 on Axia Public Relations’ list of 15 mistakes companies make when hiring a PR firm.
+This is mistake #8 on Axia Public Relations’ list of 15 mistakes companies make when hiring a PR firm.
 Don’t let this be your company.
 Most PR firms have a process to ease the transition as you move from prospective client to signed-contract client.

 - Typically, this person will become your designated account manager and your point of contact.